eliplutchok/inbox-concierge-backend/ARCHITECTURE.md

 1. If preference notes exist, adapts them to the current category set via LLM (removes references to deleted categories, adapts renamed ones, returns notes unchanged if no adaptation is needed)
 2. Loads the 200 most recent email threads
-3. Resets all classifications (`category_id = NULL`, `is_user_corrected = False`)
+3. Builds email dicts for the LLM, including user override hints for threads the user manually corrected (so the LLM knows to respect those choices)
-4. Classifies all threads with the LLM using current categories and notes
+4. Classifies all threads with the LLM using current categories, notes, and user override context
+5. Resets all classifications (`category_id = NULL`, `is_user_corrected = False`), then applies the new LLM results
-5. Commits the new classifications
+6. Commits the new classifications

 ### categories.py — `PUT /api/categories`